 How will I be assessed?

-4 units make up this qualification; 2 are external.
+Four units make up this qualification; Two are assessed externally.

 External assessment x 2 January/June